johnsonj561/Project-Portfolio/README.md

 ## Build

+Be sure to create environment file '.env', see [sample .env](sample.env).

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Running unit tests